-Elsewhere Bell seems not simply to criticize but in two senses to reject the universality of sin as applied to racism.
-First, not every White engages in racism at least as an intentional action.
-Although all Whites do benefit from racism, Bell writes, "I know that not all [W]hites are evil or guilty in any normative sense."
-Second, when Bell rejects Black responsibility for racism, sin seems not universal but an attribute of power: "[T]he fact that, as victims, we suffer racism's harm but, as a people, cannot share the responsibility for that harm, may be the crucial component in a definition of what it is to be [B]lack in America."
-Yet even though these statements appear to take away from Niebuhr's account of sin as universal, they align with Niebuhr in portraying sin and racism as deep structures, something more implacable than specific individual actions.
+facing.
+303 For Bell, the claim of sin's universality becomes a vehicle for acquiescence, accommodation, and inaction, and this message must not be accepted.
+Niebuhr's differentiation of sin from guilt would agree.304 Elsewhere Bell seems not simply to criticize but to reject the universality of sin as applied to racism, in two senses.
+First, not every white engages in racism at least as an intentional action.
+Although all whites do benefit from racism, Bell writes, "I know that not all whites are evil or guilty in any normative sense."
+Second, when Bell rejects black responsibility for racism, sin seems not universal but an attribute of power: "[T]he fact that, as victims, we suffer racism's harm but, as a people, cannot share the responsibility for that harm, may be the crucial component in a definition of what it is to be black in America."306 Yet even though these statements appear to take away from Niebuhr's account of sin as universal, they align with Niebuhr in portraying sin and racism as deep structures, something more implacable than specific individual actions.
 They may also suggest an element of universality in the sense of the tainted effects of power no matter by whom it is held.
-This theme comes
+This theme comes across most clearly in Bell's fable The Citadel, 307 where we learn only at the end of the story that the oppressive power wielded by the rulers was held by those with "dark skins and thick hair" and used against